-- 22. The current essay brief, is detailed in the Administrative Guide for Candidates.- - 23.
-The essay should be no longer than 2,000 words excluding footnotes and references. - 24.
-A machine readable, electronic (Word[TM]) essay must be submitted to academicadmin@apothecaries.org via e-mail, to arrive no later than the date published in the Administrative Guidance for Candidates. - N.B.
-Failure to submit the essay in the specified form by the due date will result in rejection of the essay and will preclude the prospective candidate from entering the examination that year. - 25.
+- 22. The current essay brief, is detailed in the Administrative Guide for Candidates. - 23.
+The essay should be no longer than max 1,200 words, 12 key references. - 24.
+A machine readable, electronic (WordTM) essay must be submitted on the BrightSpace Learning Platform no later than the date published in the Administrative Guidance for Candidates. - N.B.
+Failure to submit the essay on the specified platform by the due date will result in rejection of the essay and will preclude the prospective candidate from entering the examination that year. - 25.
 File name Each essay should be presented as a single file.
 File names must be created as: Your name DPMSA essay title Date (YYMMDD).
 For example: